homayoun-afshari/nesy/README.md

 ## NeSy Frameworks

 <p align="justify">
- Over the past few years, a parade of NeSy methods has marched onto the scene.
-Since NeSy is more a paradigm than a single trick up the AI sleeve, these methods double as frameworks, each with its own quirky way of blending neural networks with symbolic reasoning.
+ Over the past few years, a <i>parade</i> of NeSy methods has marched onto the scene.
+Since NeSy is more a <i>paradigm</i> than a single trick up the AI sleeve, these methods double as frameworks, each with its own quirky way of blending neural networks with symbolic reasoning.
 Want the full scoop?
-Check out <a href="https://harshakokel.com/posts/neurosymbolic-systems/">Types of Neuro-Symbolic Systems</a>, which lays out Kautz's six-level taxonomy of NeSy like a map for AI treasure hunters.
+Check out <a href="https://harshakokel.com/posts/neurosymbolic-systems/">Types of Neuro-Symbolic Systems</a>, which lays out <i>Kautz's six-level taxonomy of NeSy</i> like a map for AI treasure hunters.
 The big takeaway?
-These frameworks aren't just slapping neural and symbolic together like a sandwich' they're carefully engineering systems to reason and learn in harmony, often grounding abstract logic in real-world data.
+These frameworks aren't just slapping neural and symbolic together like a sandwich; they're <i>carefully engineering systems</i> to reason and learn in harmony.
 For a deeper dive, sneak a peek at <a href="https://arxiv.org/abs/2305.00813">Neurosymbolic AI - Why, What, and How</a>.
 </p>

 <p align="justify">
  The kicker?
-Training a NeSy system isn't your typical neural network rodeo.
+Training a NeSy system isn't your typical neural network <i>rodeo</i>.
 Take, for example, the task I tackled in my thesis: <a href="https://par.nsf.gov/servlets/purl/10440135">Visual Sudoku Puzzle Classification</a>.
-Picture a pile of labeled correct and incorrect Sudoku boards, where the model learns to classify them, but with a big twist: the supervision is on the labels, not the digits themselves.
+Picture a pile of labeled correct and incorrect Sudoku boards, where the model learns to classify them, but with a big twist: the supervision is only on the <i>labels</i> not the digits themselves.
 Oh, and the digits might not even be numbers.
 They can be English letters, Japanese signs, or even fashion items.
 Tricky, right?
 I'll spill more details on this puzzle later.
 The point is, NeSy systems shine when trained end-to-end, weaving together learning and reasoning like a cosmic tapestry.
 </p>

 <p align="justify">